We've independently reviewed this article to make sure it's as accurate as we can make it.

 To find out more about our article creation and review process, check out our editorial guidelines.

-Why Does Your Dryer Vent Get Clogged?
+5 Reasons Why Your Dryer Vent Keeps Getting Clogged

 #1 There Is Too Much Debris Present

 I tend to find that when a dryer vent gets clogged, it’s typically because too much debris is present.

 If lint escapes the lint trap, it will enter the dryer duct and collect on the inner surfaces of your dryer duct, blocking the vent and causing airflow issues.

 You can easily test the airflow by holding down the door switch (so the dryer thinks it’s closed) and starting a cycle at a low temperature.
 Then, take a piece of paper and hold it under the lint trap.